MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-to-restrict-and-allow-usage-of-a-record.md

 ---
-title: How to Restrict and Allow Usage of a Record | Microsoft Docs
+title: How to Restrict and Allow Usage of a Record
-description: If you want to restrict a record from being used in certain activities, for example, until the record has been approved, you can incorporate two workflow responses in a workflow that controls the usage of the record.
+description: If you want to restrict a record from being used, you can incorporate two workflow responses in a workflow that controls the usage of the record.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual